 - One can of cola or half a can of an energy drink has up to 40 mg of caffeine.

 The effects of some prescribed medicines have been well studied and it is known that certain medicines are safe in pregnancy.
 For example, paracetamol at normal dose is safe and useful for headaches, backache and other aches and pains that may occur during pregnancy.
-However, for many medicines, we do not know for sure if they are safe or unsafe.
+However, for many medicines, it is not known for sure if they are safe or unsafe.
 So if you are pregnant, you should minimise your use of medication.
 This includes medicines that you can buy.
 Also, just because a medicine says it is herbal or natural, it does not necessarily mean that it is harmless or safe.

 Always tell a doctor or dentist who prescribes medication for you that you are pregnant.
 Also, don't take medicines that you can buy over the counter (including herbal remedies) unless they are known to be safe in pregnancy.
 The pharmacist will advise.

-- Paracetamol at normal dose is safe and useful for headaches, backache, and other aches and pains that may occur during pregnancy.
+- Paracetamol at normal dose is safe and useful for headaches, backache and other aches and pains that may occur during pregnancy.

 - Anti-inflammatory painkillers such as ibuprofen.
 You should not normally take these during pregnancy.
 Regular use during pregnancy may affect the large blood vessels of the developing baby.